On this page

 Three things are genuinely different.

-1. Your Google Ranking Doesn't Predict AI Visibility
+1. Your Google Ranking Does Not Predict AI Visibility

 Your #1 Google ranking for "best standing desk" has almost no correlation with whether ChatGPT recommends your standing desk.
 AI models build recommendations from a completely different set of inputs.

-This means all the SEO work you've done, while still valuable for Google traffic, gives you near zero advantage in AI search.
+This means all the SEO work you have done, while still valuable for Google traffic, gives you near zero advantage in AI search.
 GEO is a separate investment.

 2. Content Structure Matters More Than Keywords